Nathaniel Burwell: Political career

-Burwell took a seat on the James City County Court in 1772 and two years later began serving on the county's Committee of Safety.
+Burwell became one of the justices of the peace for James City County in 1772 (the justices then jointy also governing counties in that era).
+Two years later he began serving on the county's Committee of Safety.
 He won election to the Virginia House of Delegates for two concurrent years, 1778 and 1779, serving alongside William Norvell.
 After a gap, Burwell won re-election for a third term during 1782.

 Six years later in 1788, James City County voters elected Burwell and Robert Andrews to represent them in the Virginia Ratifying Convention, concerning the proposed Federal Constitution.
 Burwell did not actively debate, but did vote for its ratification.

-Burwell led the local James City County militia before the war, but after his wife's death in 1788, spent more and more time with the estates he had inherited from his maternal grandfather in Frederick County, Virginia not far from the Shenandoah Valley and the Potomac River (and which later became Millwood in Clarke County, Virginia).
-Initially, he had only visited the semi-mountain area in the summers, but with the assistance of neighbor and former Revolutionary War general Daniel Morgan began erecting a permanent residence in 1790.
+Burwell led the local James City County militia before the war, but after his wife's death in 1788, spent more and more time with the estates he had inherited from his maternal grandfather considerably to the west in Frederick County, Virginia, not far from the Shenandoah Valley and the Potomac River (and which later became Millwood in Clarke County, Virginia).
+Initially, Burwell had only visited the semi-mountain area in the summers, but with the assistance of neighbor and former Revolutionary War general Daniel Morgan began erecting a permanent residence in 1790.
 He called the new house about a half mile from the village (named for his gristmill and where he leased property since 1785 to erect a tannery) Carter Hall.